stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 data is crucial and largely ignored in graph databases.
 Stardog takes this relationship to be central: it can model (and integrate and analyze) data that lives in non-graph (and graph!) systems of record.

+Stardog 4 virtual graphs support declarative mappings of any JDBC-accessible RDBMS into a Stardog graph with query-time instatiation of the mappings.

 **The real potential of graph databases is integrating hetereogenous enterprise data behind the firewall in order to reduce the cost and increase the quality of